Random walks in directed modular networks: Acknowledgments

 \section{Acknowledgments}

-Luciano da F. Costa is grateful to FAPESP (05/00587- 5) and CNPq (301303/06-1 and 573583/2008-0) for the financial support.
-C.H.C. is grateful to CAPES for sponsorship.
+Luciano da F. Costa is grateful to FAPESP (12/50986-7) and CNPq (307333/2013-2) for the financial support.
+C.H.C. is grateful to FAPESP (11/22639-8) for sponsorship.
 M.P.
 Viana thanks to FAPESP for financial support (2010/16310-0).